However, there are a few things that you need to take care of before you can kick back and enjoy your Thai vacation.

 Getting Around Thailand

+By Rail.
 The State Railway of Thailand runs four train lines reaching every Thai province except Phuket.
 Accommodations run the gamut of comfort, from cushy, air-conditioned first-class carriages to crowded third-class carriages.
 Fares will depend on the length of your trip and selected carriage class.

+By Bus.
 Buses run from Bangkok to almost all points in Thailand.
 Comfort options range from ordinary air-conditioned buses to luxury coaches with refreshments.
 Most major hotels or travel agents will gladly book a trip for you.